-123 of the Community Infrastructure Regulations 2010 (as amended) restricts the use of planning obligations for infrastructure that will be funded by CIL.
-Infrastructure types or projects listed in this document will not be secured through planning obligations.
+Regulation 123 of the Community Infrastructure Regulations 2010 (as amended) restricts the use of planning obligations for infrastructure that will be funded by CIL.
+Infrastructure types or projects listed in the Regulation 123 list will not be secured through planning obligations.